Phenology and astronomical notes for 2015

-Price: $25.00 includes First Class shipping.
-Bill Felker will sign your almanack per your instructions.
+Price: $20.00 includes shipping First Class mail.
+Bill Felker will sign your copy and include a dedication on request.

 Essay by Bill Felker